 Lightly spray a sheet of plastic wrap and tightly cover the bowl.
 Set the bowl in a warm, draft free place and let the yeast do it’s thing until the dough has doubled in bulk–usually between one and two hours, depending on how well the yeast is behaving.
 I like to put my wrapped bowl o’ bread dough in the microwave to rise.
 No, of course I don’t turn the microwave on!
 I just find that letting the dough hang out behind the closed door gives it an ideal environment in which to rise.

-After the initial rise, the dough will likely reach the top of the bowl.
+After the initial rise, the cardamom bread dough will likely reach the top of the bowl.

 Gently press down the dough to release some of the air bubbles that the yeast is churning out.
 I always felt that the whole “punch down the dough” step in yeast bread recipes was rather harsh.